Put the Sun to Work

 A two-for-one deal!
 Our surface pumps are high volume, 45 PSI offering that could alternate between aerating a pond and providing water for sprinklers.
 A number of our customers water plants around the pond edge, building up natural flora.
 Water is drawn from the pond using a foot valve (C), bringing cool water to the pond surface and helps further break up pond thermoclines.
 After the pump outlet, a tee is plumbed (A) as well as two hose bibs.
 Close the hose bib to the sprinklers when you want to create a fountain for aeration (B).
 Close the hose bib to the fountain when you want to operate sprinklers.

 The AIR200 solar powered air compressor pushes oxygen through a weighted hose down to a bubbling air stone, aerating multiple pond thermoclines with fresh O2.
-Good for a ¼ to ½ acre pond.
+Another great option for achieving a healthy pond and can be combined in Spray & Bubble kits.

 RPS Fountain Kits Include…